feifxi/KFC-Web-Clone/README.md

 # don't be surprised, this sh## made by monke 🦍🦍🦍
 - Web clone project for Ajarn Sanit❤️❤️
-- Support Resposive design
-- Hosting by Github Pages
+- Hosting by Github Pages -> visit this website by go to "Actions" -> pages buiild and deployement